-Last year, Screen Australia released an important report on the state of Australian drama on television.
+Screen Australia regularly releases important reports on the state of Australian drama on television.
 More specifically, it investigated how diverse the representation of Australia’s population is in these dramas.
 The results revealed yawning gaps between reality and the cultural imagination.

-The report, Seeing Ourselves: Reflections on Diversity in Australian TV Drama, was significant because it acknowledged what was slowly coming into the public discourse – for all of Australia’s diversity, including its cultural complexity, this was not reflected on screen.
+The report, Seeing Ourselves: Reflections on Diversity in Australian TV Drama, is significant because it acknowledges what is slowly coming into the public discourse – for all of Australia’s diversity, including its cultural complexity, this was not reflected on screen.

 Think of what that audience looks like – it’s not the limited Australia we see on our screens.
 Australian audiences come from a multitude of ethnic backgrounds, religions and experiences, and the industry will only benefit by catering to them.

 While the Screen Australia research considered three areas – cultural diversity, disability status, and sexual orientation and gender identity.
 For the purposes of this article, I’d like to focus on cultural diversity and why improving the statistics is not only important for Australia’s cohesion as a multicultural nation, but also progressive for the entertainment industry.